Yushin Okami: ONE Championship

 On February 20, 2019, it was reported that Okami was signed by ONE Championship.
 Okami is expected to co-headline ONE Championship: For Honor against Kiamrian Abbasov on May 4, 2019.
 Okami lost his debut fight via second-round TKO.

 He was then set to face James Nakashima at ONE Championship: Dawn Of Heroes on August 2, 2019.
 Okami lost by unanimous decision.

 Okami won his next fight against Agilan Thani by split decision at ONE Championship: Century on October 13, 2019.

 Okami was scheduled to make his return against Leandro Ataides at ONE: Heavy Hitters on January 14, 2022.
 The bout was scrapped for unknown reasons.

 After over three years of inactivity, Okami was scheduled to face former ONE Middleweight and Light Heavyweight World Champion Aung La Nsang at ONE on Prime Video 4 on November 19, 2022.
 However, the bout was postponed to ONE 163 for undisclosed reasons.
 He lost the fight via technical knockout in the first round.

+Post ONE

+Okami faced Kim Jae-young on December 2, 2023, at Shooto: Mobstyles in his first bout after leaving ONE, winning the bout via split decision.